nktnet1/sync-request-curl/ROADMAP.md

 The remaining observable compatibility work is narrower but important:

-- Root ESM does not yet support the upstream `then-request`-style `import request, { FormData } from ...` shape, and the root entry does not yet expose the upstream-style named public types.
-The current CommonJS entry must remain directly callable, so the runtime export needs a packaging solution rather than simply adding another root export while `cjsDefault` is in use.
 - `qs` currently uses the WHATWG URL/query implementation rather than the `qs` parse/merge/stringify behaviour inherited from `then-request`; nested merge and byte-encoding details therefore still need compatibility tests and alignment.
-- The focused local tests cover implemented features, but the applicable upstream Node.js test cases still need to be ported to catch smaller behavioural differences.

 Features exposed by `then-request`/`http-basic` but explicitly excluded by `sync-request` are not v5 parity gaps: memory/custom caches and function-valued